 For preparing Takrarishta, Gau Dugdha or Cow’s milk is boiled and cooled.
 Starter culture of curd is added for making curd.
 Takra is prepared by mixing curd and water in 3:1 proportion.
 Five salts and coarse herbs are also added (1:3 proportion) and allowed to react for four days.
 The container is kept in a dark place at with lid covered with muslin cloth.
-When preparation gets ready, it is filtered through muslin cloth and stored in amber coloured bottles.
+When preparation gets ready, it is filtered through a muslin cloth and stored in amber colored bottles.

 Uses of Takrarishta

 - Grahani (Malabsorption syndrome), weak intestines

 - Impaired digestion, abdominal pain, weakness, general swelling

 - Cures digestive weakness